vacp2p/rfc/content/docs/rfcs/1/README.md

 When raw specifications can be demonstrated, they become **draft** specifications.
 Changes to draft specifications should be done in consultation with users.
 Draft specifications are contracts between the editors and implementers.
+If a draft specification is replaced by another draft, the new draft MUST mention the previous specification.

 ### Stable Specifications